WhiPaper/streaming-qr/README.md

-# Streaming QR Decoder
+# Streaming Aztec Decoder

-A Tauri + Vue 3 application that reads and decodes streamed data through multiple series of QR codes.
+A Tauri + Vue 3 application that reads and decodes streamed data through multiple series of Aztec codes.

 ## Features

-- **Real-time QR Code Scanning**: Uses camera to scan QR codes in real-time
+- **Real-time Aztec Code Scanning**: Uses camera to scan Aztec codes in real-time
-- **Stream Reconstruction**: Automatically assembles data chunks from multiple QR codes
+- **Stream Reconstruction**: Automatically assembles data chunks from multiple Aztec codes
 - **Progress Tracking**: Visual progress indicators showing which chunks have been received
-- **Duplicate Detection**: Automatically handles duplicate QR code scans
+- **Duplicate Detection**: Automatically handles duplicate Aztec code scans
 - **Data Validation**: Validates and reconstructs complete data streams
 - **Modern UI**: Clean, responsive interface with activity logging

 ## How It Works

-The app uses a protocol where each QR code contains:
+The app uses a protocol where each Aztec code contains:
 - **Stream ID**: Unique identifier for the data stream
 - **Sequence Number**: Position of the chunk in the stream
 - **Total Chunks**: Total number of chunks in the stream
 - **Data**: Base64-encoded chunk of the original data

-When you scan multiple QR codes:
+When you scan multiple Aztec codes:
 1. The app detects chunks belonging to the same stream
 2. Tracks progress and missing chunks
 3. Automatically reconstructs the complete data when all chunks are received